 The Regional Equity Atlas is a major research and education project to promote widespread opportunity for a stronger, healthier, and more sustainable region.

-Using maps, policy analysis, community based research, and other tools, the Equity Atlas project assesses how well different populations across the four-county Portland-Vancouver metro region can access key resources necessary for meeting their basic needs and advancing their health and well-being.
+Using maps, policy analysis, and community based research, the Regional Equity Atlas project assesses how well different neighborhoods and populations are able to access the essential resources needed to meet their basic needs and advance their health and well-being.

-The Equity Atlas project has three main parts:
+The Equity Atlas project has two main parts:

 - Maps and explanation of the findings: Find sample maps and an initial analysis of findings